neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/Maintenance/OwnCloud-Passwords-Legacy-Migration.md

 ### Database Backup
-Passwords has no write capabilities for Passwords Legacy built-in and does not use the legacy tables.
+Passwords has no write capabilities for Passwords Legacy built-in and 2019.12.1 does not use the legacy tables.
-It is still a good idea to make a backup of the following tables before you start the migration process.
+(Later versions of the passwords app will overwrite the passwords_share table) It is still a good idea to make a backup of the following tables before you start the migration process.
 **Do not keep this backup in any publicly accessible folder of your webserver**